top of page

 THERAPY SERVICES

-The Austin Center for Grief & Loss offers individual, couples, and family therapy for adults, children, and adolescents as well as a variety of support groups.
-Our compassionate and caring therapists are trained in the unique aspects of therapy specific to loss, grief, and bereavement to help people better understand this experience.
 We incorporate a variety of approaches and methods to include traditional talk therapy, play therapy, compassion-focused therapy, meaning reconstruction, fostering of continuing bonds, EMDR, and an array of creative interventions, available in both English and Spanish.
 Individual sessions are generally 50 minutes, and family and couple’s sessions are generally 90 minutes.
 We strive to help anyone in need of hope and healing, regardless of race, gender, sexual orientation, ability, and/or socioeconomic status.
 We offer a sliding scale fee structure for those in need and a Care Assistance Program.
 For more details and to access our services please call 512-472-7878.

 WHAT IS GRIEF?